hcientist/OnlinePythonTutor/unsupported-features.md

 - If you're behind some kinds of firewalls or proxy servers, the visualizer or live chat may not work
 - User accounts, login, authentication, or integration with other third-party sites
 - URL shortening (you should use your own third-party URL shortener service)
-- https iframe embedding with non-Python languages
+- https iframe embedding with non-Python languages (iframe embed should work for Python if you use `https://` for URL)
 - Other languages are not likely to get supported at this point due to lack of time
-- Standalone application or offline mode (you can try to install it yourself but I don't have time to provide tech support for local installations)
+- Standalone application or offline mode (you can download the code and install it yourself but I don't have time to provide tech support for local installations)
 - Editing multiple source code files (Python Tutor is *not* a replacement for an IDE)
 - Integration with other programming environments like Jupyter Notebooks, IDEs, text editors, etc.